RyoTune/tlumach-net/docs/articles/getting-started-manual.md

 **Translations of string**

-To retrieve the value for a different culture (e.g., in a server application), use the <xref:Tlumach.TranslationUnit.GetValue(System.Globalization.CultureInfo)> method:
+To retrieve the value for a different culture (e.g., in a server application), use the <xref:Tlumach.BaseTranslationUnit.GetValue(System.Globalization.CultureInfo)> method:

 ```c#
 using Tlumach.Sample;